 The list of powerful and mighty people goes on and on; muscle power, political power, financial power and the power of the pen.
 They are naked powers and frightfully dangerous.
 Yet there is another human strength, which is increasingly being ignored in our materialistic age, a strength that is a far more superior than the aforementioned powers.

-That is the moral-spiritual strength in every individual which determines the usefulness or otherwise of muscle, political and financial power!
-After the death of Moses (AS), the Jew’s had a chequered history and they deserted the true religion, fell into idol worship, were disunited and suffered at the hands of Amalakites and the people of Palestine.
-Around the 11th century BC, they begged one of their prophets Samuel to appoint a king, who would unite them, defend them and make them strong once more.
-The Quran tells us:
+That is the moral and spiritual strength in every individual, which determines the usefulness or otherwise of their phyiscal, political and financial power.
+After the death of Musa (May Allah be pleased with him), the Jew’s had a chequered history and they deserted the true religion, fell into idol worship, were disunited and suffered at the hands of the Amalekites.
+Around the 11th century BC, they begged one of their Prophets Samuel to appoint a king, who would unite them, defend them and make them strong once more, the Quran tells us:

 Moral and Spiritual strength is the real strength

 The mirage of the universe, the supreme teacher and our master Muhammad (peace be upon him) said “A strong believer is more preferred by Allah than a weak believer and in each of them there is goodness, be desirous of things that will benefit you, and seek Allah’s help…” (Muslim).
 Since Allah prefers the strong we should try to be strong.
 But who is the strong one?
 He is the one who turns to the originator of all causes, he is the one who is genuinely interested in affairs of the hereafter and is committed to the worship of his Lord.
 Some commentators say “the strong believer is the one who is patient, has forbearance, teaches and guides people despite them being negligent.
 He is the one who is physically healthy and strong and can perform his religious duties easily”.